‘To the Bone’ Movie Review: From the Perspective of an Eating Disorder Therapist

 So let’s break it down.

-What we see in the trailer is pretty much the extent of eating disordered behaviors that are shown (with the exception of one of Lily’s castmates vomiting into a bag and hiding it under the bed).
-Portraying in depth behaviors could have been helpful for educational purposes (particularly for people who are not at risk for development of eating disorders and would like to understand them further).
+What we see in the trailer is pretty much the extent of eating disorder behaviors that are shown (except one of Lily’s castmates vomiting into a bag and hiding it under the bed).
+Portraying in-depth behaviors could have been helpful for educational purposes (particularly for people who are not at risk for the development of eating disorders and would like to understand them further).
 Depending on the depth of portrayal, I also would have been concerned about teaching people how to become more effective anorexics.
-Good news, this film doesn’t really share any shocking secrets or specifics outside of counting calories, running, laxative abuse, and vomiting, which are all pretty well-known in the general public.
-And they don’t get into specifics about how much, how long, how frequent, etc.
+Good news: this film doesn’t share any shocking secrets or specifics outside of counting calories, running, laxative abuse, and vomiting, which are all pretty well-known to the general public.
+And they don’t specify how much, how long, how frequent, etc.

 2) How will it depict treatment?

-Unfortunately, I had a few issues with this portion of the movie, as it doesn’t really portray any formal kind of treatment at all.
-Living in a group home environment and eating whatever you would like while meeting with a therapist who tells you the solution is “to grow some balls” is not actually treatment.
-There is one real treatment center that is name dropped during the movie and their lack of ability to help another woman with an eating disorder was highlighted.
-If you are not familiar with treatment centers, you may not catch it.
+Unfortunately, I had a few issues with this portion of the movie, as it doesn’t portray any formal treatment.
+Living in a group home environment and eating whatever you would like while meeting with a therapist who tells you the solution is “to grow some balls” is not treatment.
+There is one real treatment center that is name-dropped during the movie, and their lack of ability to help another woman with an eating disorder was highlighted.
+If you are unfamiliar with treatment centers, you may not catch it.
 The movie also suggests that Maudsley therapy, which is a well-respected family therapy approach for youth with eating disorders, may be ineffective for treatment as well.
-The closest environment to a treatment center seems to be at the beginning to the movie; however, they reinforce harmful misnomers about motivation, resistance, and treatment centers after they kick Lily out of treatment following a snide comment in a group.
+The closest environment to a treatment center seems to be at the beginning of the movie; however, they reinforce harmful misnomers about motivation, resistance, and treatment centers after they kick Lily out of treatment following a snide comment in a group.

-The reality is, at treatment centers we expect people to be frustrated sometimes and to question their desire to be in treatment and in recovery.
-Treatment is hard, and being in treatment means that they are challenged to give up one of the few things that has genuinely helped them cope effectively.
-If it wasn’t effective, they wouldn’t have continued engaging in those behaviors.
-When we are asked to replace something we have learned to rely on, our brain is going to fight us.
-But it is our job (and our privilege) as therapists and support staff at treatment centers, to be able to walk with people and help them navigate those feelings as we work together to identify other ways to cope.
+At treatment centers, we expect people to be frustrated sometimes and question their desire to be in treatment and recovery.
+Treatment is complex, and being in treatment means that they are challenged to give up one of the few things that has genuinely helped them cope effectively.
+They wouldn’t have continued engaging in those behaviors if they weren’t effective.
+Our brain will fight us when asked to replace something we have learned to rely on.
+But it is our job (and privilege) as therapists and support staff at treatment centers to be able to walk with people and help them navigate those feelings as we work together to identify other ways to cope.

 3) Will it provide hope and an example (or examples) that recovery is possible?

 This movie abysmally fails at this unless you count having a vision while passed out in the desert as hope.
-All of the characters in this movie continuously struggle with eating disordered behaviors without any follow up with what happens next.
+All of the characters in this movie continuously struggle with eating disorder behaviors without any follow-up on what happens next.
 There is no example of what life looks like in recovery.
-The movie ends prior to Lily getting better, and the man who is closest to engaging in recovery bases his recovery on his career and eventually on another person’s participation in his life.
-Both of these are not reliable foundations to place recovery on.
-They can fuel initiation of recovery but won’t maintain recovery long-term and can place someone at risk for relapse if their job status or relationship status changes.
-During the film, the eating disorder doctor who also serves as a therapist tells Lily “There isn’t a point (to life or suffering).”
-He reinforces we are not safe, and explains “it’s childish (to engage in eating disordered behaviors, feel overwhelmed, or expect things to get better).”
+The film ends before Lily gets better, and the man closest to engaging in recovery bases his recovery on his career and eventually on another person’s participation in his life.
+Neither of these is a reliable foundation on which to place recovery.
+They can fuel the initiation of recovery, but won’t maintain recovery long-term, and can place someone at risk for relapse if their job status or relationship status changes.
+During the film, the eating disorder doctor who also serves as a therapist tells Lily, “There isn’t a point (to life or suffering).”
+He reinforces that we are not safe, and explains “it’s childish (to engage in eating disordered behaviors, feel overwhelmed, or expect things to get better).”
 This is followed by his agreement that the “pearl of wisdom” he has given Lily is to “grow some balls and get over it.”
 If only it were that easy…

-4) Will there be adequate trigger warnings at the beginning of the movie?
+4) Will there be adequate trigger warnings at the movie’s beginning?

-I am pleased to report that there is a trigger warning at the beginning of the movie that suggests some of the images and content may be disturbing to some viewers.
+I am pleased to report that a trigger warning at the beginning of the movie suggests some of the images and content may be disturbing to some viewers.

-5) Will there be solid resources exemplified throughout or at least offered at the end of the movie?
+5) Will solid resources be exemplified throughout or at least offered at the movie’s end?

 No. See above.
-And there is no follow up at the end of the actual movie discussing resources, providing hope, reassuring people they are not alone, etc. The cast did get together and created The Nine Truths About Eating Disorders, however.
-I would love to see this integrated and connected with the film more directly.
+And there is no follow-up at the end of the movie discussing resources, providing hope, reassuring people they are not alone, etc. However, the cast did get together and created The Nine Truths About Eating Disorders.
+I would love to see this more directly integrated and connected with the film.

 6) Will it romanticize weight loss and other eating disorder behaviors?

 Yes and yes.
-The pictures shown of Lily’s emaciated body are meant to be disturbing and I think they achieve that.
+The pictures shown of Lily’s emaciated body are meant to be disturbing, and I think they achieve that.
 The “thinspiration” and “pro-ana” communities have already been using images from the film to create posts.
 I did a little research following the film, and the director reports they utilized CGI imagery for the camera shots that exhibited Lily at dangerously low weights.
-This means Lily didn’t actually look like this; a computer generated this image.
-It doesn’t stop people from idolizing this look, but it is important to note so that people realize the images they are seeing are computer generated, not reality.
+Lily didn’t look like this; a computer generated this image.
+It doesn’t stop people from idolizing this look, but it is essential to note so that people realize the images they are seeing are computer-generated, not reality.

 7) Since Lily Collins (the lead actress) is in personal recovery from anorexia, how will they navigate the weight she needs to lose for the role while mitigating her risk of relapse?

-I also watched interviews on this following viewing the film.
-Both the Director and Lily report she lost the weight with strict oversight from a dietitian who ensured it was lost (and gained back) safely.
-I have a few issues with the choice of the word safely in this context.
+I also watched interviews after viewing the film.
+Both the Director and Lily reported that she lost weight with strict oversight from a dietitian who ensured it was lost (and gained back) safely.
+I have a few issues with ” safely ” in this context.
 To lose that much weight in any context, particularly for someone who has a history of anorexia, is never safe and has a very high likelihood of causing relapse.
 As Project HEAL (an organization that provides grants for people with eating disorders to pursue treatment and that was consulted during the creation of the film) stated in an interview with People magazine, “We in no way intend to endorse the idea that people with anorexia nervosa can lose weight safely.
 This was a creative decision on the filmmakers’ part, and filming was completed before Project HEAL got involved in the film,” they write.
 “There is strong research showing that getting into a state of negative energy balance and/or losing weight can make people who have struggled with anorexia nervosa much more prone to a relapse.
 The weight loss aspect is not something that Project HEAL supports.”

 patient sitting in gown

 Overall, I find the film to have great intentions to raise awareness, but poor implementation.
-Marti Nixon, the Director of the film, stated “I hope that by casting a little light into the darkness of this disease we can achieve greater understanding and guide people to help if they need it.”
-This sentiment was also shared by Lily Collins who expressed, “Seeking help is never a weakness; it’s a strength…The more we talk about things that are difficult, the more we can start conversations.”
-Lily goes on to explain that problematic issues have only ever changed in history when people have had uncomfortable conversations.
-If nothing else, this film has started a very important conversation, which as an advocate, I’m appreciate of.
+Marti Nixon, the Director of the film, stated, “I hope that by casting a little light into the darkness of this disease, we can achieve greater understanding and guide people to help if they need it.”
+Lily Collins also shared this sentiment: “Seeking help is never a weakness; it’s a strength…The more we talk about difficult things, the more we can start conversations.”
+Lily explains that problematic issues have only ever changed in history when people have had uncomfortable conversations.
+If nothing else, this film has started a critical discussion, which, as an advocate, I appreciate.

-If you choose to watch the film, this awesome guide developed by Project HEAL is a great resource to prepare you to view the film.
-It also has a great discussion guide to facilitate conversation following the film to ensure people are able to delve into ways this film affected them, accurate understanding of the disorders, and available resources.
+If you choose to watch the film, this excellent guide developed by Project HEAL is a great resource to prepare you to view the movie.
+It also has an excellent discussion guide to facilitate conversation following the film to ensure people can delve into ways this film affected them, an accurate understanding of the disorders, and available resources.

 If you or someone you know is struggling with an eating disorder, Magnolia Creek Treatment Center for Eating Disorders is here to help.
 There is always hope for recovery, and there are evidence-based ways to help people get there.
-We have seen countless women find freedom and get their lives back, but you shouldn’t have to do it alone.
+We have seen countless women find freedom and regain their lives, but you shouldn’t have to do it alone.
 Our admissions team would be happy to talk with you further to ensure you get connected to the resources you deserve.
-You can reach out by calling us at 205-235-6989 or submitting a contact form here.
+You can reach out by submitting a contact form here.

 Scroll to Top